aidenwaring/CA_T2A1_Workbook/README.md

 Identify and explain the workings of TWO search algorithms and discuss and compare their performance/efficiency (i.e. Big O).[300-500]

 **Answer:**

+##### Sequential Search
+The sequential search is one of the most common searching algorithms and is an example of a *linear* algorithm.
+Sequential search attempts to match the target value against each value in a given array in turn until a match is determined.
+This is done regardless of the array size, even if the entire array needs to be searched.
+This process is simply accomplished by determining the first element in the array, then sequentially checking the remaining elements in the order until a condition is met: either a match is found, or the entire array has been searched.[Reference](https://www.khanacademy.org/computing/computer-science/algorithms)

+Big O notation of this algorithm is **O(n)**.
+The algorithm is O(n) as for as many elements that are in N, that is the number of comparisons the search makes until a match is found.
+The computational speed of the search is directly related to the number of the values in the search conditions.

+##### Binary Search

+Binary search is an example of a *logarithmic* search algorithm.
+In this algorithm, the midpoint of a given sorted array is determined, and the value being searched is checked against the midpoint.
+If the value of the search key is less than the value in the middle, narrow the interval to the lower half.
+Otherwise, narrow it to the upper half.
+Each time through the algorithm's loop, the search term or list is halved.
+This is the identifying factor of a logarithmic algorithm.
+Continue to check until the value is found or the interval is empty.
+[Reference](https://www.geeksforgeeks.org/binary-search/)

+Big O notation for this algorithm is **O(logn)**.
+When graphed and compared, a binary search is found to be much more efficient than sequential search, and those of Big O (n) and (n log n).
+[Reference](https://www.bigocheatsheet.com/)

 ## Q14